w3f/polkadot-wiki/docs/learn-governance.md

 #### Voting Timetable

-Every thirty days, a new referendum will come up for a vote, assuming there are referenda in the queues.
-There is a queue for Council-approved referenda and a queue for publicly submitted referenda.
-The referendum to be voted upon alternates between the two queues.
+Every thirty days, a new referendum will come up for a vote, assuming there is at least one proposal in one of the queues.
+There is a queue for Council-approved proposals and a queue for publicly submitted proposals.
+The referendum to be voted upon alternates between the top proposal in the two queues.

-If the given queue whose turn it is empty, and there are proposals waiting in the other queue, the top proposal in the other queue will become a proposal.
+The "top" proposal is determined by the number of second votes behind it.
+If the given queue whose turn it is to create a referedum has no proposals (is empty), and there are proposals waiting in the other queue, the top proposal in the other queue will become a referendum.

 Multiple referenda cannot be voted upon in the same time period, excluding emergency referenda.
+An emergency referendum occurring at the same time as a regular referendum (either public- or council-proposed) is the only time that multiple referenda will be able to be voted on at once.

 #### Voting for a proposal